MatteoBertolino92/MatteoBertolino92.github.io/index.md

 I am Matteo Bertolino, currently working at Huawei Technologies as Senior Engineer and former Ph.D. student in the [LabSoc](https://www.telecom-paris.fr/fr/recherche/laboratoires/laboratoire-traitement-et-communication-de-linformation-ltci/les-equipes-de-recherche/system-on-chip-labsoc) of Télécom Paris.

-My research interests involve many areas of embedded systems, but not only.
-During the last years I focused on the design and the development of kernel subsystems, working in Zephyr RTOS, LiteOS, FreeBSD and other Huawei's proprietary OSes.
+My research interests involve embedded systems, but not only.
+During the last years I have been focused on the design and the development of kernel subsystems, working in Zephyr RTOS, LiteOS, FreeBSD and other Huawei's proprietary OSes.
 However, I have a deep curiosity for many other areas such as design space exploration, modeling, algorithms (especially heuristics, optimization algorithms), and architectures.

-Outside the tech stuff, I love practicing sports and being healthy.
-When I feel unbalanced, I usually take care of my body.
-Vice-versa, I love enjoying a chill medidation.
+Apart from the tech stuff, I lead a healthy life style and I like working out.
+If I feel unbalanced, I both take care of my body and my mind, by meditating for instance.
 I am a fan of MMORPGs and MOBAs (e.g., League of Legends).
 But, more than anything else, I love spending time with my family and with the people I love.

 # My blog's articles

-2023 resolutions also include to dedicate some time to a blogpost page, where I can talk about both technicals and more general-purpose things.
+My 2023 resolutions include dedicating some time to a blogpost page, where I can share both technicals and more general-purpose things.
 This is still **very** WIP, but refresh this page from time to time for updates.

 Link to all blog articles: [here](https://matteobertolino92.github.io/posts)